 ‘Read our latest piece of content.’

 It’s important to create a coherent story with your welcome email(s).
-Decide how you can arrange your emails in a way that prioritises important calls to action (e.g. ‘shop now!') over secondary ones (e.g. ‘read our latest blog post’) and makes sense to recipients.
+Decide how you can arrange your emails in a way that prioritizes important calls to action (e.g. ‘shop now!’) over secondary ones (e.g. ‘read our latest blog post’) and makes sense to recipients.

 In order to avoid information overload, many online retailers find it valuable to create a series of welcome emails rather than trying to cram everything into one message, as this enables them to control the delivery of key messages.

-There’s often more than one way of making it onto an online retailer’s mailing list - entering a competition, making a purchase, subscribing to newsletter updates, for example - and the messages that you convey to each of these groups may be different.
+There’s often more than one way of making it onto an online retailer’s mailing list – entering a competition, making a purchase, subscribing to newsletter updates, for example – and the messages that you convey to each of these groups may be different.
+This may look like:

 – New newsletter subscribers (who have never received emails from you before and are likely to have limited exposure to your brand)